Massachusetts: Ferry

-Ferry services are operated throughout different regions of the states.

 Most ports north of Cape Cod are served by Boston Harbor Cruises, which operates ferry services in and around Greater Boston under contract with the Massachusetts Bay Transportation Authority.
 Several routes connect the downtown area with Hingham, Hull, Winthrop, Salem, Logan Airport, Charlestown, and some of the islands located within the harbor.
 The same company also operates seasonal service between Boston and Provincetown.

 On the southern shore of the state, several different passenger ferry lines connect Martha's Vineyard to ports along the mainland, including Woods Hole, Hyannis, New Bedford, and Falmouth, all in Massachusetts, as well as North Kingstown in Rhode Island, Highlands in New Jersey, and New York City in New York.
 Similarly, several different lines connect Nantucket to ports including Hyannis, New Bedford, Harwich, and New York City.
 Service between the two islands is also offered.
-The dominant companies serving these routes include SeaStreak, Hy-Line Cruises, and The Steamship Authority, the latter of which regulates all passenger services in the region and is also the only company permitted to offer freight ferry services to the islands.
+The dominant companies serving these routes include The Steamship Authority, Hy-Line Cruises, and Seastreak, the former of which regulates all passenger services in the region and is also the only company permitted to offer freight ferry services to the islands.

-Other ferry connections in the state include a line between Fall River and Block Island via Newport, seasonal ferry service connecting Plymouth to Provincetown, and a service between New Bedford and Cuttyhunk.
+Other ferry connections in the state include a water taxi connecting various points in Fall River, seasonal ferry service connecting Plymouth to Provincetown, and a service between New Bedford and Cuttyhunk.